cjerzak/DescriptiveRepresentationCalculator-software/README.md

 **Characterizing Expected Representation:** This package provides one function, `ExpectedRepresentation`, that calculates the degree of representation under random sampling, where, by default, representation is calculated using the Rose Index of Proportionality.

-**Characterizing Unexplained Representation:** The package contains another function, `ResidualRepresentation`, that calculates the degree of representation we would expect not to be explained by the average discrepancy value; this quantity is the variance of the Rose Index of Proportionality under the random sampling model.
+**Characterizing Unexplained Representation:** The package contains another function, `SDRepresentation`, that calculates the degree of representation we would expect not to be explained by the average discrepancy value; this quantity is the variance of the Rose Index of Proportionality under the random sampling model.

 # Downloading
 You may download via the `devtools` package.
 In particular, use